 AABS/Emerald case writing competition

-Enter our case writing competition, in partnership with the Association of African Business Schools, with a focus on African emerging markets.
-Be in with a chance to win up to $2,250 and to have your case published globally.
+In partnership with the Association of African Business Schools (AABS), we invite authors from African higher education institutions to submit business teaching cases focused on emerging markets in Africa.
+Be in with a chance to win up to $2,250 and have your case published globally.

 Publication: Emerging Markets Case Studies